pablodecm/phd_thesis/src/102_chapter_2.md

 to infer the type and properties of the particles that were probably produced on a given collision given the detector output.
 Such procedure is generally referred to as *event reconstruction*.
-The underlying problem for achieving such goal is mainly the assignment of detector readouts to the produced particles is not an easy one, given that the total number or the relative multiplicities of the different particle categories in a given event is unknown, but expected to be large given the high-energy and luminosity conditions of proton-proton collisions.
+The underlying problem for achieving such goal is the assignment of detector readouts to the produced particle.
+This is not a simple problem, because the total number or the relative multiplicities of the different particle categories in a given event is unknown and variable, however expected to be large given the high-energy and luminosity conditions of proton-proton collisions.

 #### Reconstruction at CMS: Particle-Flow Algorithm

-A somehow hierarchical strategy is followed to perform event reconstruction at CMS experiments.
-First, the combined properties of small groups of low-level readouts for each sub-detector in collision are used to construct higher-level summaries that distill the information regarding the origin, direction or energy of the particles.
+A hierarchical strategy is followed to perform event reconstruction at the CMS experiment.
+First, the combined properties of small groups of low-level readouts for each sub-detector in each collision are used to construct higher-level summaries that distill the information regarding the origin, direction or energy of the particles.
 In a second step, such high level constructs are linked by an algorithm based on the expected properties of each particle type,